Reduce your Truck Rolls Costs: The Surprising Solution

 - Remote consultation – technicians requiring further support in the field can consult with a remotely-located expert

 When on-site service truck rolls are avoided, service costs are decreased, and customer satisfaction increases as problems are resolved more quickly.
 Technicians are freed up for more strategic matters.
-You can read our case study on a leading European cable provider’s successes with reducing truck rolls through implementing visual support systems here.
+You can read our case study on a leading European Telecom provider’s successes with reducing truck rolls through implementing visual support systems here.

 Proven Benefits of Visual Support